Get organized with these shopping list ideas

 When brainstorming gift ideas, ask yourself—what do they usually do to relax?
 What are their favorite foods or drinks?
 Is there an activity we could do together?
 Is there a particular topic they’re really interested in or keen to learn more about?
 Do they have a favorite charity that I could donate to on their behalf?
 Or are there any practical things they need (e.g. supplies to work from home)?

-College shopping list (actually, it’s more like a budget)
+College shopping lists (actually, it’s more like a budget)

 Your budget is basically a blueprint for your monthly shopping list.
 Calculate your total income (earnings, scholarships, student benefits, etc.) and make a list of all your expenses.
 Break down your expenses into categories and work out the average monthly cost for each.